 After all, I’m loyal to Marriott because they have a strong loyalty program that allows me to maximize free stays, not because I enjoy giving them money.
 I suspect most of you feel the same way 😉

-So unless you’re one of those “road warrior” types, there’s basically no need to even think about Platinum Premier Elite with Ambassador status.
+So unless you’re one of those “road warrior” types, there’s basically no need to even think about Ambassador Elite status.
 From what I’ve read, having an Ambassador mostly just helps to make your life a little easier.
 Sure, your Ambassador might be able to secure your desired room type at a moment’s notice, but if you wanted them to help convert your Old Category 6 certificate to a New Category 6?
 You’re dreaming.

 There’s something about “elite status” that riles up the competitive edge within people.
 I’d say that the new Marriott program has launched with an elite structure that’s mostly fair, but you’ll definitely want to shoot for Platinum Elite as that’s when the rewards start to add up meaningfully.
 Indeed, on the rare occasions when I’m paying cash rather than points for a hotel stay, I still find myself gravitating to Marriott because I know I’ll be well taken care of during my stay.